VonHeikemen/devlog/content/web-development/transducers-in-javascript.md

 + data.filter(is_even).map(add_message);
 ```

 See what I mean?
-I'm not going to claim this is better, let's just say it's more "expresive".
+I'm not going to claim this is better, let's just say it's more "expressive".
 In this case when we want to extend our process we compose functions.

 But as we all know this is not a perfect solution.
 We already came across a problem: not every collection implements these methods.
 Another problem that may arise has to do with performance.
 Each method is the equivalent of a `for` loop, so it may not be the best idea to have a long chain of `filter`s and `map`s.

 This is where transducers shine, with them we can build a chain of operations in a way that's efficient and declarative.
 They are not going to be as fast as a `for` loop, but it may be good way to improve performance when you have a long chain of functions and a collection with many, many items.

-Unlike array methods transducers are not attached to a prototype, this gives us the oportunity to reuse the exact same function in multiple types of collections.
+Unlike array methods transducers are not attached to a prototype, this gives us the opportunity to reuse the exact same function in multiple types of collections.
 We could for example implement `filter` as a transducer once and use that with arrays, `Set`s, [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) and other types.
 Sound great, right?

 ## How do they work?